ngzhiwei517/Water-Volume-Prediction-for-Lakes-and-Reservoirs/README.md

 ---

 ## Problem Context
-Penang, Malaysia, has faced critical water shortages where reservoirs had only 30 days of water supply left.
-Additionally, poor response to heavy rainfall 10 years ago in Cameron Highlands caused sudden floods.
+Penang, Malaysia, has faced critical water shortages where reservoirs had only 30 days of water supply left.Additionally, poor response to heavy rainfall 10 years ago in Cameron Highlands caused sudden floods.
 These examples show that weather is a major factor affecting water volume, and better prediction models are necessary.

 ---